Skip to content

 Unique Features

-Only Faculty of Arts offers Double Major Programmes in Hong Kong Baptist University.
+Only Faculty of Arts and Social Sciences offers Double Major Programmes in Hong Kong Baptist University.
 Student may choose to take a Double Major Programme which consists of two Majors in one Bachelor’s degree.
 Student can choose any two Majors from (1) Chinese Language and Literature, (2) English Language and Literature and (3) Religion, Philosophy and Ethics or Double Major in Translation and English Language and Literature.

 Student Learning Experiences